klenin/Yuzu/Yuzu/docs/reference.md

 Can be substituted by changing `MetaOptions.CompactAttribute`.

+#### `[YuzuCopyable]`
+Denotes that an item should be cloned by direct assignment, even if it is of a reference type or contains one.

+Can be substituted by changing `MetaOptions.CopyableAttribute`.

 #### `[YuzuExclude]`
 Denotes that an item must not be serialized and deserialized despite the presence of `YuzuAll` attribute on the containing class.